arcadia/omniauth-oauth2-cognito/README.md

     devise :omniauthable, omniauth_providers: %i[cognito]

-and make sure the add a route in the routes.rb file that corresponds to the callback_path setting in the devise config above.
+and make sure to add a route in the routes.rb file that corresponds to the callback_path setting in the devise config above.
 So if you used `/auth/cognito/callback` for the callback route setting in cognito and in the devise config, then you would set a route like:

     devise_scope :users do
       get '/auth/cognito/callback', to: 'callbacks#cognito'